No more! Because we SASO.

 Maura Doherty Demko began with SASO in August 2012.
 Maura comes to SASO with 14 years of experience in the human service field that includes working as an Emergency Services Therapist and Team Lead for Axis Health Systems, Adjunct faculty for New Mexico Highlands University in Farmington, Volunteer Facilitator for CIT, Caseworker for Arapahoe County DHS, and Program Supervisor for Shiloh Homes, Inc. She graduated from the University of Santa Monica in 2004 with a Masters in Psychology and is currently enrolled in the dual Masters of Social Work/Masters in Business Administration from New Mexico Highlands University, in Farmington.
 When Maura is away from SASO you can find her spending time with her awesome children, creating art, studying, snowboarding or playing in the great mountains that brought her to Colorado.

-While new to this position, Rhonda has been a volunteer with the SASO family since 2011.
+Rhonda has been a volunteer with the SASO family since 2011.
+She worked at the Community Education Coordinator for nearly a year before stepping into her new position.
 After graduating from Fort Lewis College with a Bachelors degree in Psychology, she moved to California to continue her education.
-She holds a masters degree from the University of San Francisco in Counseling Psychology with an emphasis in Child Development.
+Rhonda holds a Masters Degree from the University of San Francisco in Counseling Psychology with an emphasis in Child Development.
 She received certification training specific to Art Therapy for Children and is licensed as a National Board Certified Counselor.
 When not at SASO, Rhonda enjoys running, hiking and spending time with her two amazing teenagers who make sure life is never boring and always filled with laughter.

 My name is Wendolyne and I am from Mexico.
-I moved to Durango three years ago after I married Drew Warner in Toluca, MX.
+I moved to Durango four years ago after I decided to follow my heart.
 I love arts and being creative.
-I like to write and to take pictures.
-Since I am a very empathetic person I like to be around people who have respect for others’ points of view and who also believe in love and in compassion for others.
-I have three dogs even though it wasn’t planned J I think that all of them with their beautiful and majestic personalities complement my life.
-I have a big passion for knowledge so I like to look up information all the time.
-My favorite thing to do when I have free time is to listen to rock in Spanish like Joaquin Sabina, Bunbury or Café Tacuba.
+I like to write and to play with my photographic camera.
+Since I am a very empathic person I like to be around people who have respect for others’ points of view and who also believe in love and in compassion for others.
+I have a beautiful unique dog as a life companionship, Chula (which means "pretty" in the slang Mexican language,), she is the complement in my life.
+I have a big passion for knowledge, I like to look up information all the time.
+My favorite thing to do when I have free time is to listen to rock in Spanish, especially Joaquin Sabina, Enrique Bunbury or Café Tacuba. .

 Ruby Jo Walker LCSW, CHT, SEP -Support Group Therapist